beanbaginc/django-evolution/docs/mutations.rst

 The properties that can be changed depend on the version of Django.
 They
 include:

+``db_table_comment``:
+    A comment to apply to the table's schema.

+    This requires Django 4.2 or higher.

+    Version Added:
+        2.3

 ``index_together``:
     Groups of fields that should be indexed together in the database.